 Download Page: http://0ldsk00l.ca/nestopia/

 Although, it did reach a halt in its development in 2008, making it more or less dead.
 Here is where Nestopia UE comes into the picture.
-Nestopia UE stands for Nestopia Undead Edition which is a RetroArch core emulator.
+Nestopia UE stands for Nestopia Undead Edition, a RetroArch core emulator.
 You can use this when you don’t want to go through the nuisance of setting up RetroArch.

-Additionally, among other SNES Emulators, this emulator provides you some fantastic features which include cheat support, Famicom mic support, game-specific custom palettes.
-These features make it an excellent option for all the emulation fans out there.
-Nestopia UE is also straightforward to set up and has a fantastic user-friendly interface which allows you to install and run games in no time.
-Nestopia UE also has VSync support, with minimum lag.
+Additionally, among other SNES Emulators, this emulator provides fantastic features, including cheat support, Famicom mic support, and game-specific custom palettes.
+These features make it an excellent option for all the emulation fans.
+Nestopia UE is also straightforward to set up and has a fantastic user-friendly interface that allows you to install and run games quickly.
+Nestopia UE also has VSync support with minimum lag.

 BizHawk